dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR31.md

 0303 —— Chapter 26: Interacting with the Application and Documents Objects

-0304——Chapter 27: Creating and Modifying Drawing Objects

-0305 —— Chapter 28: Interacting with the User and Controlling the Current View

-0306 —— Chapter 29: Annotating Objects

-0307 —— Chapter 30: Working with Blocks and External References

-0308 —— Chapter 31: Outputting Drawings

-030 —— Chapter 32: Storing and Retrieving Custom Data

-0310 —— Chapter 33: Modifying the Application and Working with Events

-0311 —— Chapter 34: Creating and Displaying User Forms

-0312 —— Chapter 35: Communicating with Other Applications

-0313 —— Chapter 36: Handling Errors and Deploying VBA Projects

 ## 0301.
 Understanding the AutoCAD VBA Environment

 More than 15 years ago, Visual Basic (VB) was the first modern programming language I learned.
 This knowledge was critical to taking my custom programs to a whole new level.
 VB allows you to develop stand-alone applications that can communicate with other programs using Microsoft's Object Linking and Embedding (OLE) and ActiveX technologies.
 Autodesk® AutoCAD® supports a variant of VB known as Visual Basic for Applications (VBA) that requires a host application to execute the programs you write; it can't be used to develop stand-alone executable files.